 The climate in South Africa is generally dry, warm, and sometimes humid.
 It can also be unpredictable.
 The biggest weather-related threat typically involves rain, and all of the effects it can have.

 Flooding has been a serious issue in recent years, with the government declaring of state of disaster in several provinces.
 Floods are nothing to take lightly – they can cause significant damage to property and even loss of life.
+In April, 2019, floods and mudslides killed at least 60 people in Durban and the wider KwaZulu-Natal province.

 South Africa is home to many rivers, lakes and winding creeks.
 During periods of heavy rainall, these smaller creeks may overflow and flood nearby roads.
 This can make driving extremely treacherous.